ironhack-labs/lab-testing-jest/README.md

-Additionaly you may want to take a look at the test specs file `src/hello-ironhacker-spec.js` as another reference.
+Additionaly you may want to take a look at the test specs file `src/hello-ironhacker-spec.js` as an additional reference.